Softcadbury/softcadbury.github.io/_posts/2022-05-10-versionize-stored-procedures-with-entity-framework.markdown

 }
 {% endhighlight %}

-### Create the <a href="https://github.com/Softcadbury/softcadbury.github.io/tree/main/examples/VersionedStoredProcedures/VersionedStoredProcedures/StoredProcedures/StoredProcedures">stored procedure SQL files</a>
+### Create the stored procedures SQL file

-Create the SQL files containing the code of the stored procedures.
+Create the [SQL files](https://github.com/Softcadbury/softcadbury.github.io/tree/main/examples/VersionizedStoredProcedures/VersionizedStoredProcedures/StoredProcedures/StoredProcedures) containing the code of the stored procedures.
 Theses files must respect a few rules:

--   Files must be stored in the same folder as the enumeration StoredProcedures.cs (this is important for MigrationBuilderExtensions.CreateStoredProcedure() which have to know where to retrieve these files)
+-   Files must be stored in the same folder as the enumeration StoredProcedures.cs (this is important to automatically detect these files)
     -   /StoredProcedures.cs
     -   /StoredProcedures/*.sql